TheLastZombie/retroarch-assets-material/xmb/material/README.md

 ~~Don't use this yet, this is unfinished as fuck.~~

-Actually you can do that now, some icons just aren't themed yet, but we're getting there.
+~~Actually you can do that now, some icons just aren't themed yet, but we're getting there.~~

+Actually you can't, RetroArch recently added a ton of setting icons and I'm too lazy to update this.

 ## Creation